MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 8c - Calling External Web Service.md

 ============

 Execute the Runnable class DDTGetGoldRate from Visual Studio.
-An info() message should pop up with the rate for gold that is coming from the Web Service
+An info() message should pop up with the rate for gold that is coming from the Web Service.